Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Introduction

 Note that a similar result for $\mathbb{R}$-divisors is proved in \autoref{thm:bpf_for_R_boundary}.

-\begin{theoremH*}[{Cone theorem, \autoref{thm:full-cone-theorem}}] Let $(X,\Delta)$ be a three-dimensional $\mathbb{Q}$-factorial dlt pair with $\mathbb{R}$-boundary, projective over $T$ {having no residue fields of characteristic $2,3$ or $5$}.
+\begin{theoremI*}[{Cone theorem, \autoref{thm:full-cone-theorem}}] Let $(X,\Delta)$ be a three-dimensional $\mathbb{Q}$-factorial dlt pair with $\mathbb{R}$-boundary, projective over $T$ {having no residue fields of characteristic $2,3$ or $5$} {and such that the image of $X$ in $T$ is of positive dimension}.
 Then there exists a countable collection of curves\footnote{curves in this article are assumed to be projective over the base, see the definition in \autoref{sec:preliminaries_LMMP}} $\{C_i\}$ over $T$ such that \begin{enumerate} \item

 \item The rays $[C_i]$ do not accumulate in the half space $(K_X+\Delta)_{<0}$, and